Kelley School of Business: Undergraduate school

-Graduate school
+Graduate school - Jeffrey H. Thomasson Graduate School of Business

 In 2024, the Kelley MBA was ranked 20th overall by U.S. News & World Report.
 It was also ranked No. 31 Overall (28th in Compensation) in 2024 by Bloomberg Businessweek.

 Nobel laureate Elinor Ostrom at Kelley School with MBA students in 2010.

 The Kelley Online MBA consistently ranks #1 overall.
 In 2024, U.S. News and Poets&Quants both ranked it #1 overall.

 In 2021, the Kelley Online MBA was ranked No. 1 by Poets&Quants.

 In 2017, The Economist ranked the Kelley Master of Business Administration (MBA) program #22 in the world (17th in the U.S.).
 The Kelley MBA was ranked 16th by Business Week in 2014; it was ranked fifth for regional MBA programs by The Wall Street Journal in 2007.
 Poets&Quants ranked Kelley's MBA program 5th in the nation in producing Fortune 500 CEOs.
 Businessweek ranked its full-time MBA program at No. 15 in the 2012 edition, and at No. 4 among all public universities.
 U.S. News & World Report ranks the Kelley MBA 22nd in the nation, 7th among public business schools.
 Kelley's top-ranked MBA program for full-time residential students has been cited in Business Week as one of the favorites of corporate recruiters looking for general managers, marketing talent, and finance graduates.

 The 2017 U.S. News & World Report ranked Kelley's Online Graduate Business Program #1 in the nation, and the online MBA #3.

 A 2017 report by Crist|Kolder Associates listed Indiana University 5th in producing current Fortune 500 CEOs and 1st in producing Fortune 500 CFOs among public institutions.

 The Graduate Entrepreneurship concentration has been ranked 1st for three consecutive years.
 In the 2010 QS Global 200 Business Schools Report the school was indexed as the 24th best business school in North America.
 Fortune Small Business magazine listed Kelley's MBA and undergraduate programs in entrepreneurship #1 among all public universities in the nation in 2009.